This post may contain affiliate links. See disclosure for details.

 • Pour in chicken broth and bring to a boil, then reduce heat to low and let it simmer for 3 hours.

-• Strain broth into a liquid measure.
+• Remove the liver and giblets and set aside.
+Strain broth into a liquid measure.
 You should have about 3 cups.
 Add more chicken broth if needed.

 • You can chop the liver and the gizzards and put it back into the broth or discard them.
-I personally like to finely chop the liver and put it back in the broth and discard the gizzard and heart.
+I personally like to include them.

-• When turkey is finished roasting, pour pan drippings or fat separations into a bowl and skim off fat.
-Or place in freezer for 30 minutes and then skim off the fat.
+• When turkey is finished roasting, pour pan drippings or fat separations into a bowl and skim off the fat.
+Or place in freezer for 30 minutes and then skim off the fat, saving 2 tbsp of fat.

-• In the same large saucepan, add drippings and whisk flour into drippings until smooth, then add broth back into the saucepan.
+• In the same large saucepan, on medium heat, add drippings and whisk flour into drippings until smooth, then add broth back into the saucepan.

 Nutrition